AndrasKovacs/pny1-assignment/DepTC.md

 But this largely defeats the purpose, since now `Pair` itself is restricted to `Eq` fields.
 It's still true in Java and Eiffel that there is a straightforward `eq` method implementation for `Pair` whenever the fields also implement `eq`, but that implementation must be written out each time, or abstracted as a higher-order function with `Comparator` inputs, which also requires manual plumbing on use sites.

 Type classes enable recursion on the structure of types, making choices based on specific subtypes.
-Note though that types classes are not the only way to achieve this, and we'll explore alternative solutions in section 3.
+Note though that type classes are not the only way to achieve this, and we'll explore alternative solutions in section 3.

 > Should types expose information, or instead hide unnecessary details?
 In the brave new world of (dependent) type-theory-based programming my choice shall be firmly the former option.
 Information hiding only makes sense in a dangerous world where programmers communicate intent by giving classes descriptive English names and preventing (with more or less success) breaking invariants by making methods private. `MouseEventAdapter` is in the eye of the beholder.
 Its meaning is hinted at by its name, and defined by the implementation.
 Its productive use hinges on mutual understanding of programming patterns.